Is your body-mind really doing a job or just you doing a job?

 Everybody has problems, every house has problems, we have issues in relationships.
 When a problem exists, whether at home or in relationships, the time to act is now.

-Remember each person in our family has strengths to lean into and weaknesses to overcome.
+What I learnt over the years is that each person in our family has strengths to lean into and weaknesses to overcome.

 Just think of this, if you are not talking to your father for a long time for whatever reason, how do you live if by some reason your father is gone from this world?

-You will die by regret, just by regret even though you are alive.
+I’m sure you will die by regret, just by regret even though you are alive.

 Healthy open disagreement gives room for willingness to communicate.

-This is extremely powerful because we can’t fix a problem we don’t know about.
+If we don’t communicate then we can’t fix a problem we don’t know about.

 From birth to death, very few things remain as it is.
 Family and friends are one of them.
 Many things will change in our lives but they don’t.